 In this life we are, each of us, largely shaped by events beyond our control.
 The accident that killed my father and almost killed me has been, for better or worse, the defining event of my life.
 It casts a shadow over everything I have ever done, and everything I will ever do.
 It is never far from my thoughts.
 It may well be the last thing I think about when I die.

 Nietzsche is supposed to have said “That which does not kill you makes you stronger.”
 For years I took offense any time someone quoted this to me because, in my experience, it was absolutely not true.
 Some things just hurt you, period, and leave you permanently changed for the worse.
 For me, the accident was a staggering, soul-shattering blow from which there was no release, ever.
-It damaged me in ways I still do not fully understand.
+It damaged me beyond repair in ways I still do not fully understand.
 The idea that it might somehow have had some kind of silver lining seemed absurdly, offensively naive.
-And as any survivor of high-order trauma can tell you, even time, that great healer, is in truth only a fair anodyne, submerging the white-hot dagger of pain under layers of experience and memory but leaving it more or less intact, where the right disturbance may bring it once again to the surface.
+And as any survivor of high-order trauma can tell you, no amount of time, that great healer, can fully palliate the deepest wounds.
+Time merely covers the white-hot dagger of pain with layers of experience and memory but leaves it more or less intact, where the right disturbance may bring it once again to the surface.
 By pure luck, the accident didn’t kill me but more than once I have wished that it had, because, ultimately, I had been the one who caused the terrible thing to happen.
 And I, not my father, should have been the one to pay the price.